A Case Study in Yoga Class Design

 I ignored my mind and continued to walk through the pitch-black room, slowly but steadily moving toward a fire I knew was hiding behind a wall that was somewhere in front of me.

 The heat intensified.
 I leaned into the heat.
-Up above, I saw a quick flicker of fiery fingers.
-Suddenly, waves of flame billowed across the ceiling like an upside down ocean rolling in at high tide.
+Up above, I saw thin threads of fire flicker and vanish.
+Then, a sudden burst of flame billowed across the ceiling like an upside down ocean rolling in at high tide.
 I stood beneath a blazing canopy of rippling fire.

 I wasn’t alone: there were a dozen Probies on the line with me.
 I let go of the hose and adjusted the aperture on my video camera as the men in front shot quick hits of straight stream up at the ceiling.